Jgolo93/Public_Robot_Framework_Tests/README.md

 This repository showcases my **Robot Framework automation suites**, designed for **sanity**, **status validation**, and **UI–Database verification** within pre-production environments.
 These tests form part of my ongoing work to ensure that the **Ripple** system’s advanced search and service dashboards remain accurate and stable across all workflow statuses.

+#Please note that Usernames and Passwords have been removed.
+Please only look at the code.

 ---

 ## 📂 Project Overview